PROBUS Pickering Lakeside

 Member Log in Area.
-Click on the icon below to log In, log out, change your password, and view and edit your profile (inc. your Group Participation).
+Click on the icon below to log In or out, change your password, upload photos, see your reservations and especially view and edit your your profile and Interests.

 Cheryl Cooper was born in Toronto, spent her youth in Thornhill, and now lives in Bracebridge.
 She holds degrees in English and Education from Queen’s University and is presently a director of the Children’s Foundation of Muskoka.